suchipi/quickjs/README.md

 ## Changes to `quickjs`:

 - A TypeScript `.d.ts` file is provided for all QuickJS-specific APIs (operator overloading APIs, BigInt extensions, BigFloat, BigDecimal, etc).
-- `Object.toPrimitive` is now available (static method that invokes ToPrimitive on the given value, using the optionally-provided hint).
+- Non-standard `Object.toPrimitive` added (static method that invokes ToPrimitive on the given value, using the optionally-provided hint).
-- `Object.isPrimitive` is now available (static method that returns a boolean indicating whether the given value is a primitive).
+- Non-standard `Object.isPrimitive` added (static method that returns a boolean indicating whether the given value is a primitive).
-- `Symbol.typeofValue` can be used to override the result of using the `typeof` operator on an object.
+- Non-standard `Symbol.typeofValue` has been added which can be used to override the result of using the `typeof` operator on an object.
 However, you can only use it to return a different one of the builtin values `typeof` would normally return: `"object"`, `"boolean"`, `"number"`, etc.
 - Added support for Error constructor "cause" option (from ES2022).
 - Added support for relative indexing method `.at()` (from ES2022).
-- `String.cooked` is now available (no-op template tag, like the proposed [String.cooked](https://github.com/tc39/proposal-string-cooked)).
+- `String.cooked` added (no-op template tag, like the proposed [String.cooked](https://github.com/tc39/proposal-string-cooked)).
 - Added function `JS_EvalThis_Privileged`, which allows C code to run eval in Contexts that have eval disabled.
 With this, you can disable eval in a context for security purposes, but can still execute trusted code within it.
 - Additional functions are exposed that allow importing modules synchronously or asynchronously:
   - `JS_DynamicImportAsync`